alumae/kaldi-offline-transcriber/README.md

 IMPORTANT: Last tested against Kaldi trunk as of 2013-07-24 11:00.
 The system may not work with earlier or later version of Kaldi.

-UPDATE: I can conform that the current version does not work with the lates Kaldi trunk.
+UPDATE: I can confrm that the current version does not work with the latest Kaldi trunk.
 I hope to fix it soon.
 Meanwhile, please use Kaldi SVN revision 2720.
 Sorry for the inconvenience.

 Install and compile e.g. under `/home/speech/tools`.
 Follow instructions at